-In todays practice, a variety of sensors can be found, which to some extend already integrate all of the steps above.
+In today's practice, various sensors can be found, which to some extent, already integrate all of the steps above.

-The choice of sensor depends on the deepness of integration of the process in higher management levels.
-If a control system shall be able to access not only a particular machine, a particular system/process but a vaster range, then information regarding that object needs to be available to the control.
-This directly leads us to the question on how information can be transmitted.
+The choice of the sensor depends on the deepness of the integration of the process at higher management levels.
+If a control system shall be able to access not only a particular machine or a particular system/process but a vaster range, then information regarding that object needs to be available to the control.
+This directly leads us to the question of how information can be transmitted.